fallen-icarus/cardano-swaps/GettingStarted.md

 However, this method may not work for all cases.
 Imagine a fraction like 54322819 / 1128891.
 A calculator may be forced to round the decimal version which will mean the price datum will defer from the one actually on-chain.

-The other method you can use in this case, and in the case where there are multiple utxos being consumed from a swap address, is to create a JSON file with the necessary information. `cardano-swaps` can properly create the price datum from this file.
+The other method you can use in this case, and in the case where there are multiple utxos being consumed from the same swap address, is to create a JSON file with the necessary information. `cardano-swaps` can properly create the price datum from this file.
 First, export the JSON template:

 ``` Bash
 cardano-swaps swap-script create-datum \